unvariance/collector/issue-259.md

   - Validate event model: `PodResctrlEvent::{AddOrUpdate, Removed}` with `ResctrlGroupState` and per-pod counts.
   - Validate retry APIs: `retry_group_creation`, `retry_container_reconcile`, `retry_all_once`.
   - Validate startup cleanup semantics once Sub-Issue 06 lands: prefix-only deletion at root and root `mon_groups`; no pod events.
+  - Validate late-container reconciliation: if `synchronize()` initially sees a subset of pod containers, verify follow-up events (including from `kubectl debug`) lead to full reconciliation.

 - Integration tests (mocked provider, deterministic PID source)
   - Add tests under `crates/nri-resctrl-plugin/tests/` or extend the existing `#[cfg(test)]` module to cover:
     - Initial synchronize with preexisting pods/containers: expect `AddOrUpdate` with `Exists(path)` and accurate counts; handle failure path with `Failed` when ENOSPC is injected for `create_dir`.
     - Container add/update: create pod, then container; simulate PIDs that converge; expect counts `{total=1,reconciled=1}`.
 Change PID source to simulate non-convergence and verify event dedup (no extra events unless counts change).
+Include adding a container to a running pod via `kubectl debug` and verify plugin coverage.
+    - Pod add post-start: create a Pod after plugin start (simulate `RUN_POD_SANDBOX` + `CREATE_CONTAINER`) and verify group creation, PID assignment, and events.
+    - Pod removal: remove a preexisting Pod (present before plugin registration) and a post-registration Pod; expect `Removed` events and resctrl cleanup for both.
     - Capacity and retries: inject ENOSPC for `create_group` → `AddOrUpdate` with `Failed`; call `retry_group_creation` while ENOSPC persists → expect `Error::Capacity` and no event; clear ENOSPC → call `retry_group_creation` again → expect transition to `Exists(path)` and updated event; then call `retry_container_reconcile` to improve counts and emit exactly one updated `AddOrUpdate`.
     - `retry_all_once`: prepare multiple pods, one `Failed` (capacity) and one with `Exists(path)` + one `Partial` container; verify early-stop on capacity (instrument mock FS to count `create_dir` calls) and improved counts for the other pod.